timothyhoang/Group-3-Recent-Quakes/README.md

 You should get a response that the ipython notebook is running at xxxx which you will type into your browser.

 Choose *Recent Earthquakes* in the ipython notebook dashboard and then click *cell* --> *run all*

+## Issues
+We were able to write code to cache the data locally, so anyone who uses our code caches a copy of the live data for themselves to use at a later date.
+However, we were unable to upload the data to github because we kept getting fatal errors.